 I also offer R Training & Consulting through my company DataPelikaan.
 I offer customizable workshops from beginner to advanced level in R, on data analysis, programming, workflow & collaboration, and interactive web applications.

 Before moving back to the Netherlands in 2018, I was an Associate Professor at the Hawkesbury Institute for the Environment (Western Sydney University), where I worked on models of vegetation function and structure, as support for global models of climate change impact.
 I worked daily with complex datasets arising from scientific field experiments, in field and glasshouse studies on climate change impacts on plants.

 I have written (or co-authored) many publications in the scientific literature.
 You can view a selection of them here, or browse the whole collection on gscholar.
-I have also written a lot of R code, summarized here.
+I have also written a lot of publicly available R code, summarized here.